roelin720/FFXII-Asset-Converter/bundled_files/README.txt

 	- The program unpacks the original asset to a replacement asset, from which it may be edited via programs like blender.
 	  It then uses the original asset to pack modifications of the replacement asset into a new mod output asset.

+	- It's possible for the original_asset_path and/or mod_output_path to index directly into a vbf:
+		E.g: (...)/FFXII_TZA.vbf/gamedata/d3d11/artdata/chr/chara/c10/c1004/mws/c1004.dae.phyre
+	  In which case, the asset files will be extracted, then injected back into the vbf after modifications are applied.

 Command Line Usage:
 	-u, --unpack INPUT<original_asset_path> OUTPUT<replacement_path>